conda-forge/occt-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `occt` can be installed with:
+Once the `conda-forge` channel has been enabled, `occt, occt-vtk` can be installed with:

 ```
-conda install occt
+conda install occt occt-vtk
 ```

 It is possible to list all of the versions of `occt` available on your platform with: